By: Sharon Aron Baron

 “I just started going around and looking at the needs of the community, seeing what people needed, and we just pitched our church right in North Lauderdale.”

 In 2013, Bolton married his wife Carla, a paralegal.
-They both met at her church where he was attending for an event.
+They both met at her church, where he was attending an event.

 They have a son Matthew who is two years old.
 Carla has lived in Tamarac for 18 years, and her mother still lives nearby.
 Currently, they are both renting a home, but want to buy soon.